pluggdapps/tayra/README.rst

 Getting it
 ----------

-There are multiple ways to install tayra and the easiest way is by easy_install.
+There are multiple ways to install tayra and the easiest way is using easy_install.

 .. code-block:: bash